Jbleezy/BO1-Reimagined/README.md

 * Eclipse mode activatable with 1-4 players
 * Sidequest completable with 1-4 players
 * Sidequest stepping stone step: stones stay down until a new stone on the same side has been stepped on
-* Only 1 person now required for waterslide sidequest step
+* Only 1 player now required for waterslide sidequest step
 * Sidequest reward: all players get permament perks
 * Sidequest no longer recompletable in a match
 * Sidequest melee stones step: Increased melee range for stones